bugtrons/bugtrons-2/README.md

 ## 👕 PRIZE

 All divisions will be judged simultaneously.
-The top 3 hackers will be awarded amazing prizes.
+The top 3, 10 and 20 hackers will be awarded [amazing prizes](https://www.bugtrons.co/swags).
+All the participants get participation & appreciation according to the presence among programs i.e., conferences, podcasts & contest simultaneously.
 </div>

 <!--